Chloë Agnew

-Chloë Alexandra Adele Emily Agnew (born 1989) is an Irish singer and songwriter, best known for being an original and former member of the Celtic music group Celtic Woman.
+Chloë Agnew (born 9 June 1989) is an Irish singer, best known for being an original and former member of the Celtic music group Celtic Woman.

 Early life and career

 Agnew was born to Irish entertainer Adele "Twink" King and Irish oboist David Agnew in Knocklyon, County Dublin, where she lived with her mother and younger sister, Naomi.

 She made her first television appearance on her mother's programme aged four weeks old, and later sang on the show at the age of six.
 She attended Notre Dame des Missions Junior School for her primary school education, followed by Alexandra College girls' school.

 In 1998, Agnew represented Ireland and was the winner of the Grand Prix at the First International Children's Song Competition in Cairo with a song called The Friendship Tree.
 She then began to perform pantomime at the Olympia Theatre in Dublin and continued in that role for four years.

 In 1999, she appeared in The Young Messiah, a modern adaptation of Handel's Messiah.
 In this production, she played one of the children and performed sign language.